claestom/lawcostoptseries/03_Log_Centralization_Commitment_Tiers/article.md

 ## Introduction

 Welcome to Part 3 of our comprehensive 5-part Azure Log Analytics cost optimization series.
-After covering unused tables ([Part 1](../01_Detect_Unused_Tables/)) and table plan optimization ([Part 2](../02_Log_Classifications/)), we now focus on **architectural cost optimization strategies** that can deliver enterprise-scale savings of 15-36% through log centralization, commitment tiers, and dedicated clusters.
+After covering unused tables ([Part 1](../01_Detect_Unused_Tables/)) and table plan optimization ([Part 2](../02_Log_Classifications/)), we now focus on **architectural cost optimization strategies** that can deliver enterprise-scale savings through centralized log management.

+Azure Monitor Logs provides commitment tier pricing and dedicated clusters designed to unlock volume discounts for organizations with predictable, high-volume data ingestion patterns.
+Understanding these architectural optimization strategies and their exact implementation requirements is crucial for enterprise-scale cost reduction, as properly configured dedicated clusters with commitment tier pricing can result in savings of 15–36% on your overall log analytics costs while providing enhanced performance and centralized management capabilities.

 ### What You'll Learn in This Part